pbv/codex/doc/USER-GUIDE.md

 contests (for the later, check out [Mooshak](https://mooshak.dcc.fc.up.pt/)).
-The system is currently being used at the Faculty of Science of the University of Porto for introductory courses on Python and C programming.
+The system is currently being used at the Faculty of Science of the University of Porto for introductory courses on Python, Haskell and C programming.

 ## Pages and exercises